abhirav21/basic-resume-parser/Readme.md

     - `underscore`

 ## How it Works
 The parser is based on a dictionary of rules of how to handle a Resume file.
 It has a "/src/dictionary.js" file, where all rules are placed.
-I have tweaked the dictionary.js file as per the test resumes.
+I have tweaked the dictionary.js file as per some test resumes.

 The dictionary file contains an object with the following structure:
 {
 	titles: {},
 	inline: {},